openebs-archive/openebs-docs/docs/upgrade.md

 2. <h3><a class="anchor" aria-hidden="true" id="Verify-prerequisites"></a>Verify Prerequisites</h3>

    - OpenEBS current version should be 0.9.0.
-This can be done by using the following command.
+This can be verified by using the following command.
 Output will contain 0.9.0 as image for all the OpenEBS deployments.

      ```
      kubectl get deployment -o yaml -n openebs | grep -i image | grep -i quay | grep -v metadata